What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 The amount of CBC also increases with the age of the plant.
 Young plants have almost exclusively CBG and CBGA in their trichomes.
 Only in the full flowering phase do synthase enzymes actively convert CBGA into CBDA, THCA, and CBCA.
 This means that industrial harvests of "early cut" cannabis produce a raw material lower in CBC than fully mature harvests.

-Interesting observation: CBC is sometimes called the "forgotten cannabinoid" because for decades, researchers focused on THC (psychoactive effects) and CBD (pharmacology).
+An interesting observation: CBC is sometimes called the "forgotten cannabinoid" because for decades, researchers focused on THC (psychoactive effects) and CBD (pharmacology).
 However, CBC has the broadest spectral therapeutic profile of any non-psychoactive cannabinoid, as evidenced by the growing number of publications.
 Between 2010 and 2024, the number of papers on CBC in PubMed increased from 18 to over 240.

 TRPA1 is an ion channel known as the "mustard sensor"—it activates in response to irritants like allyl isothiocyanate from wasabi or cinnamaldehyde from cinnamon.
 Activation of TRPA1 by CBC works by desensitizing, or "burning out," the receptor.
 After initial stimulation, the channel becomes less sensitive to subsequent painful stimuli.